When You’re Worried About a Veteran or First Responder You Love

 - Avoidance of family, friends, or responsibilities

-- Legal trouble or conflicts with authority
+- Legal trouble or conflict with authority

 - Loss of purpose after leaving service